-The device is only to be used for its intended purpose.
+The device is only to be used for the intended purpose described in this manual.
 Any improper modification or failure to follow the operating instructions voids any and all warranty and guarantee claims.

 After unpacking the device, check it immediately for possible mechanical damage.
 If it has been damaged in transport, inform the supplier immediately.